hyperledger/anoncreds-spec/spec/data_flow_presentation_create_request.md

 * `attr::<attribute-name>::marker` - an attribute `<attribute-name>`
   must exist in the source credential.
   * When used, the value of the JSON item must be "1".
-* `attr::<attribute-name>::<value>` - the value of an attribute `<attribute-name>`
+* `attr::<attribute-name>::<attribute-value>` - the attribute `<attribute-name>`
-  must be found in the source credential.
+  must be found in the source credential with a value of `<attribute-value>`.
   * When this property is used, the [[ref: verifer]] MUST request that the `<attribute-name>` be revealed as otherwise there is no way to be sure the restriction has been satisfied.

-The logic expression is formed by ORing and ANDing the source credential properties.
+A boolean expression is formed by ORing and ANDing the source credential properties.
 The following JSON is an example.
-Any of the source credential properties can be used:
+Any of the source credential properties listed above can be used in the expression components:

 ``` json